eldanbinyamini/SQL-project-on-Retail-store/README.md

-The solution is at the Queries file,
+The solution is in the Queries file.
-The data is attached in three tables : Customer, prod_cat_info, transactions
+The data is attached in three tables: Customer, prod_cat_info, and transactions.
+The questions are in the PDF file.